yasifipo/yasifipo/README.md

 *  tags: optional.
 If set to False, tags are not displayed
 *  redirect (str or tab) : urls redirected to url by 301 redirection
 *  layout: optional.
 Set the layout (in templates/page folder).
 If not set, default is used
 *  posts: optional.
-If set, posts are retrieved and available in page.posts
+If set to True, all posts are retrieved and available in page.posts ; If set to an INT, pagination is setup with split every number set in this value